The 100 Breaths

 Commit yourself to doing it for a short period like a week, or a month.
 If you’re feeling better at that point, then keep on.
 Slow deep breathing like this is not natural .
 Like any new skill, it takes practice!

 Find a place you can sit comfortably with your back straight and supported by your spine.
-The sofa works for me.
+The sofa at 4 am works for me.
 Don’t lie down because: 1) you can’t inhale as deeply and 2) you’ll fall asleep.

 Find a time where you won’t be distracted or interrupted for 20-50 minutes.
 As you learn to breath more slowly the time it takes to do 100 breaths increases.

 Don't try to do this after a large meal.
-Before you eat gives better results.
+An empty stomach gives better results.

 If your pants stop your belly from fully inflating, undo them.